Since 1930

 The Epsilon Pi Chapter of Sigma Nu has called 601 Gayley Avenue home since 1940.
 Situated at the heart of UCLA’s Fraternity Row, our house is one of the most recognizable on campus — a landmark that has welcomed thousands of brothers over nearly a century.

 Unlike many fraternities that have demolished and rebuilt, we take pride in preserving the iconic exterior of our historic home while continuously modernizing the interior.
-Over $3 million has been invested in renovations since 2010, including complete rebuilds of both wings and a new steel sundeck completed in 2024.
+Over $3 million has been invested in renovations since 2010, including complete rebuilds of both wings and a new steel sundeck completed in 2024 — making Epsilon Pi one of the only UCLA fraternities to have remained in continuous operation.

 Epsilon Pi has produced an extraordinary number of varsity athletes, coaches, and sports executives.
 Our brothers have lettered in football, basketball, baseball, water polo, swimming, and track — representing UCLA at the highest levels of collegiate competition.